Quick/Nimble/README.md

 ```

 Argument enum options: (use when the exact comparison of the argument is not needed)
-- `case DontCare`
+- `case Anything`
 - `case NonNil`
 - `case Nil`
 - `case InstanceOf(type: Any.Type)`
 - `case InstanceOfWith(type: Any.Type, option: ArgumentOption)`
 - `case KindOf(type: AnyObject.Type)`

-ArgumentOption enum for Argument.InstanceOfWith(): (used to specify whether the type passed in is optional, non-optional, or don't care)
+ArgumentOption enum for Argument.InstanceOfWith(): (used to specify whether the type passed in is optional, non-optional, or anything)
-- `case DontCare`
+- `case Anything`
 - `case NonOptional`
 - `case Optional`